 Were you able to figure it out?
 “Itu rumahku” translates out to “That’s my house”, or more literally “That house my”.
 Here I chose to use the possessive suffix -ku to mean “my”.
 It would be just as valid to forego the suffix for the full word and just say “Itu rumah aku” for the same meaning.

-Using adjectives
+Using adjectives to describe

 Finally, we now have enough words to use adjectives to be more descriptive.
 Malay uses a slightly different sentence structure here as well, using